 How much storage would you like?

 One of the most important tasks any furniture must fulfill is hiding away all the potions and products you do not want on view.
 Your washroom has its share of hairdryers, manicure kits, cleaning sprays and shampoo bottles, and keeping them all under control is key to keeping the space neat and gorgeous.
 If you are lucky enough to have a big washroom closet, the amount of storage offered by your vanity may not be very important.
 For many smaller bathrooms, though, the vanity is the main storage unit.
 Drawers, shelves, and doors all become extremely important.
-This Tavistock Montana has double doors for twice the storage opportunities.
+This Tavistock Impact has double doors for twice the storage opportunities.

 Two shelves inside offer plenty of room for stacking sponges, bubble bath, nail polish, and more, and the soft-close mechanism on those double doors prevents unpleasant slams.
 For maximum storage in a small bathroom, a unit like this can make all the difference.
 We hope that this buying guide will help you find a piece that will serve you and your family well for many years.